TautvydasVck/Teltonika_event-reporting-testing/README.md

-# Documentation (in progress)
+# Documentation
 ## Prerequisites
 - Installed sshpass utility
 For ubuntu command `sudo apt install sshpass` can be used.
-- The device that is being tested should be tested on fresh settings.
+- The device that is being tested should be tested on fresh settings
 It is recommended to create a profile if current device settings are important.
 - Installed additional python packages (with dependencies):
     - paramiko `pip install paramiko`
     - requests `pip install requests`
 ## Launching the automatic test
-- Using command python3 launch the main file 'event-report-test.py' `python3 event-report-test.py`
+- Using python3 launch the main file `python3 event-report-test.py`.
 - Using flags, if necessary, provide login data, IP addresses of devices and JSON configuration file's path.
-Flag -h or --help will show you what each flag means and what it requires.
+Flag `-h` or `--help` will show you what each flag means and what it requires.
 ## To create and activate virtual environment
-Virtual environment is used if it is not wanted to install packages globally
+Virtual environment is used if it is not wanted to install packages globally.
 - Install virtualenv `python3 -m pip install virtualenv`
 - Create virtual environment `virtualenv -p python3 .venv`
 - Execute the activate script `source .venv/bin/activate`